 From Sonic Retro

 Due to changing events, this article is either no longer correct or needs information added to it to make it complete.
 Please update it so that it meets current knowledge.

 There are several characters which are not accessible through normal gameplay but can be accessed using MAME cheats, or through the use of a hack by Tiberious which allows them to be selected on the character select screen.
 Note that this hack only enables the use of five of these unused characters.

 |Main article: Honey the Cat|

-The design for the character was used in a short clip intro for the Sega Saturn version of Fighting Vipers.
+The alternate costume design for the character was used in a short clip in the intro for the Sega Saturn version of Fighting Vipers.
 Honey's model was removed completely from all versions of Sonic Gems Collection.

-In the XBox Live Arcade and PlayStation Network ports of the game, Honey has been added as a secret selectable character with what little data that was missing for her added in, including a proper vs screen image.
-She can be selected by moving the cursor over Amy and pressing the start button then selecting her.
+In the XBox Live Arcade and PlayStation Network ports of the game, Honey has been added as a secret selectable character which fixed the issues mentioned above, including proper eye movement and pre-level artwork.
+She can be selected by moving the cursor over Amy, pressing the start button, and then selecting her.
 Doing this also unlocks an achievement.